-Cape Town produces some phenomenal musical talent.
-The city’s DJs are known to be passionate about their craft and border on fanaticism when it comes to the Music they love.
-There are those who follow this path because they feel the need for acceptance.
-Some do it for the perceived elevated status it will bring.
-There are others whose arrogance leads them to believe they can do it better.
-Then there are those truly gifted individuals for whom it is a calling and whose talent stands out above the rest.
-Cassiem Latief is part of the latter group.
-Mention his name to DJs or clubbers and it will illicit the same response – ‘Great DJ’ His ability to select good Music and fluently communicate a message through this medium is second to none.
+Cape Town produces some phenomenally talented artists.
+The cities DJs are known to be passionate about their craft and border on fanaticism when it comes to the Music they love.
+There are a few truly gifted individuals whose ability to construct a soundscape stands out above the rest.
+Cassiem Latief is a talented and experienced selector who falls into this category.
+Mention his name to DJs or clubbers and it will illicit the same response – ‘Great DJ’ His ability to select good Music and fluently communicate a message through sound is second to none.
 The Lost and Found is proud to bring you an interview with Cassiem.

 Welcome to The Lost and Found

 My name is Cassiem Latief and I grew up in Wynberg, Cape Town.
 I come from a family of one younger brother and an older sister who passed on at a very young age.
 I was into skateboarding in my youth which I was really good at, but in the end I settled for Technics SL1200 turntables instead of coming home with busted knees and bruises.
 Usually after an eventful day being chased by the SAPS ( South African Police Service ) and security guards!
 LOL

 Why Music…how did it all start for you?